 Here is a list of organizations near you that will accept your used furniture.
 Some of them offer free furniture pickup, and some don’t — so determine whether you need that service before deciding where to donate furniture.

 Goodwill has become synonymous with “thrift store” for many with over a century of service to communities across the U.S. and Canada.
-The money raised goes to support the store’s employees, who are often benefiting from the organization’s job training program, as well as to fund further training and education programs in the community.
+When you donate to Goodwill, the money that is raised goes directly towards their mission of providing job training, employment placement services, and community-based programs for individuals facing challenges in finding employment.

 What they will accept: Gently used home goods, clothing, furniture, books, toys, appliances, shoes, and more.